-WASHINGTON, D.C. – The U.S. Consumer Product Safety Commission (CPSC) is warning victims of the flooding in south Florida to take steps to protect themselves and their families against carbon monoxide (CO) poisoning, electrocution, explosion and fires.
+WASHINGTON, D.C. – The U.S. Consumer Product Safety Commission (CPSC) is warning victims of the flooding in California to take steps to protect themselves and their families against carbon monoxide (CO) poisoning, electrocution, explosion and fires.

 Loss of Power—Using a Generator Safely

 Consumers need to be especially careful when storms knock out electrical power.
 CO poisoning from gasoline-powered portable generators can kill in minutes.
 CO is called the invisible killer because it is colorless and odorless.
 CO poisoning from portable generators can happen so quickly that exposed persons may become unconscious before recognizing the symptoms of nausea, dizziness or weakness.

 An average of nearly 100 consumers die in the U.S. each year from CO poisoning from portable generators, according to CPSC’s latest report on Non-Fire Carbon Monoxide Deaths Associated with the Use of Consumer Products.
 An earlier CPSC report shows that from 2011 through 2021, where race was known, non-Hispanic Black or African Americans accounted for 23 percent of generator-related CO deaths, which is much higher than their share in the U.S. population.